Agoric/documentation/main/getting-started/README.md

 # Agoric Documentation Guide

-::: tip Alpha status
+::: tip Beta status
-The Agoric platform is at the alpha stage.
+The Agoric platform is at the beta stage.
 It has not yet been formally tested or hardened.
 Do not use for production purposes.
 :::